tidepool-org/tidepool-org.github.io/_docs/terms-of-use.md

 The security and privacy of your Information is important.
 Tidepool uses reasonable administrative, physical and technical safeguards to protect the security, confidentiality and integrity of your Information.
 For example, data that you upload from your diabetes devices is transmitted and stored using industry-standard encryption, as is any personal information or metadata you share with Tidepool.
 All information and data is encrypted both at rest and during transport.
 TIDEPOOL SHALL NOT BE RESPONSIBLE OR LIABLE FOR UNAUTHORIZED ACCESS, HACKING, OR OTHER SECURITY INTRUSIONS OR FAILURE TO STORE OR THE THEFT, DELETION, CORRUPTION, DESTRUCTION, DAMAGE, OR LOSS OF ANY DATA OR INFORMATION.

 <a name="1.4"></a>1.4 Control and Sharing
 As described in the [Privacy Policy](https://developer.tidepool.org/privacy-policy/), PwD Users control the Information in their accounts and set permissions for sharing.
-Through features in the Tidepool Apps, you as a PwD User will always be able to view and change the access rights of your Care Team Members and change your sharing preferences such as sharing with Clinicians, Researchers, Tidepool, third-party applications and third-party device makers.
+Through features in the Tidepool Apps, you as a PwD User will always be able to view and change the access rights of your Care Team Members and change your sharing preferences such as sharing with Clinicians, Researchers, Clinics, Tidepool, third-party applications and third-party device makers.

-### **2. Care Team Member, Researcher, and Clinician Accounts**
+### **2. Care Team Member, Researcher, Clinician, and Clinic Accounts**

 Care Team Members, Clinicians, and Researchers can create accounts with Tidepool and become Users of Tidepool Apps.
-Clinicians and Researchers who create their own accounts control the Information in their accounts and can set or change permissions for sharing.
+Clinicians and Researchers who create their own accounts or Clinic accounts control the Information in their accounts and can set or change permissions for sharing.
 Researchers may create accounts with Information for research purposes; the Researcher owns the Information in the Researcher’s account.
 A Clinician, such as a doctor or other health care provider, or a Researcher conducting a study, may establish an account to store information about a patient or study participant in the Tidepool Apps and/or Tidepool Platform.
 That Clinician or Researcher may invite the patient or study participant to open a Tidepool account.
 If the individual accepts that invitation, he or she will become a PwD User and will have control of all the data associated with that account.
-The Clinician or Researcher who invited the PwD User to open the account will be a member of the PwD User’s Care Team.
-The PwD User may remove the Clinician or Researcher from his or her Care Team at any time.
+The Clinician or Researcher who invited the PwD User to open the account or their Clinic will be a member of the PwD User’s Care Team.
+The PwD User may remove the Clinician, Researcher, or Clinic from his or her Care Team at any time.

 ### **3. Acceptable Use of Tidepool Apps**